gem5bootcamp/latin-america-2024/slides/02-Using-gem5/03-traffic-generators.md

 gem5 memory-test.py
 ```

 Look in `m5out/stats.txt` for the results.
+Remember that this directory and file is created in whichever directory you run the gem5 binary.

 `board.processor.cores.generator.readBW` is 17180800000 (or 17.1808 GB/s).